ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

 4. Discover the device by using the Target IP address that was obtained from the {{site.data.keyword.cloud_notm}} console.

-     A. Run the discovery against the iSCSI array.
+    1. Run the discovery against the iSCSI array.
        ```zsh
        # iscsiadm -m discovery -t sendtargets -p "ip-value-from-SL-Portal"
        ```